blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/honeywire.md

 Check the Active Threat Queue again.
 The scan touching the Tarpit port generates its own event too, for the same reason as Part 8, a scan is exactly the kind of "touch that should never happen."

 ## Part 9 - Arm and disarm the system

 Sometimes you need to run your own vulnerability scans or do maintenance without flooding your phone with push alerts.
-In the top right of the dashboard, find the **Armed** toggle and switch it off before doing that kind of work, then switch it back on afterward
+In the top right of the dashboard, find the **Armed** toggle and switch it off before doing that kind of work, then switch it back on afterward.

 <img width="367" height="71" alt="2026-07-14_14-01" src="https://github.com/user-attachments/assets/036ed767-59ca-4efd-84d5-31472aaa1583" />

 >[!TIP]
 >Disarming only pauses push notifications.
 Events still get logged to the dashboard either way, so you will not lose visibility.